10 ways to survive weaning your baby

 Supply and demand is a funny thing and once you start to wean, your breasts are going to get a little confused.
 Thus you can expect to have a bit of a leakage issue for a little while, followed by a loss of substance as the milk eases away.

 If you are lucky, gradual weaning may not have an effect on your breasts and you may even return to your perky self.
-If not, you’re certainly not alone!
+But if not – welcome to where the rest of us already hang out.

 8. Prepare for some extremely interesting nappies

 Breastfed baby poo is pretty standard.
-By the time you’re ready to wean bub, you’re pretty much comfortable with the smell and texture right?
-And then you introduce foods and things can get, well, colourful.
+By the time you’re ready to wean baby, you’re at least used to the smell and texture, right?
+But when you introduce foods and things can get, well, colourful.

 9. Go with your gut